 By Cameron Hewitt

 I'm wandering the streets of St. Petersburg with Alina, a very sharp local tour guide.
 Within minutes of meeting me, Alina has already warned that she plans to avoid the city's big sights.
 I can see the Hermitage and the Peter and Paul Fortress on my own.
-Instead, she walks me directly to a very local produce market.
-Most of the stalls are operated by little old ladies, or babushki.
+Instead, she walks me directly to a produce market.
+Most of the stalls are operated by babushki — little old ladies.
 Alina explains to me that the word "babushka" means "grandma," but it's also used generically to describe any elderly woman.
 Today's babushki, she says gravely, are struggling to find their place in post-communist Russia.

 We leave the market and walk up the street, passing more babushki squatting on the sidewalk.
-Spread out in front of them are little mats displaying fresh flowers or humble produce from a garden patch.
-These days, groceries cost at least as much as they do in the United States, but the government pension the babushki receive isn't keeping up with inflation.
-These poor little old ladies are literally starving to death, so they sell what they can on the street — even though it's illegal.
-(When the police come by, the babushki quickly scoop up their wares and act innocent.)
-Alina explains that there just isn't enough money in the federal coffers to give Russia's babushki a comfortable retirement... so they're on their own.
+Spread out in front of them are little mats displaying fresh flowers and humble produce from a garden patch.
+At the time of my visit, groceries cost at least as much as they did in the US, but the government pension the babushki receive isn't keeping up with inflation.
+These poor ladies are literally starving to death, so they sell what they can on the street — even though it's illegal.
+(When the police come by, the babushki quickly scoop up their wares.)
+Alina explains that there just isn't enough money in the federal coffers to give Russia's elderly a comfortable retirement…so they're on their own.
 In a way, faced with the cold reality that they can't provide for their babushki, Russia is simply waiting for this inconvenient generation to die off.

 As we walk, the sun pokes through the thick cloud cover.
 In a few minutes, it goes from wintry to summery.
 Alina pauses to peel off her overcoat, revealing a sweater and another shirt underneath.
 "Here in St. Petersburg, the weather changes quickly," she says.
 "So we must dress like a cabbage — in layers."

 Our next stop: an Orthodox church.
 Just outside the front door stands another line of babushki, holding their hands out, begging for money — yet another solution for dealing with the hard economic reality of today's Russia.
 Alina explains that most women cover their heads before entering a church, but it isn't essential.
-Three other rules are more carefully observed: your shoulders and knees should be covered, you should keep quiet, and you shouldn't take any photos.
-Once inside, Alina takes me to buy a candle.
-There are several different sizes and qualities, but all of them are tall, skinny, and a natural-wax-brown color.
+Three other rules are more carefully observed: Your shoulders and knees should be covered, you should keep quiet, and you shouldn't take any photos.
+Once inside, Alina takes me to buy one of the tall, skinny, and natural-wax-brown candles.
 Worshippers light a candle in front of the icon representing the saint who can help with their concern: One icon is for health issues, a different icon is for honoring a deceased relative, another is for prosperity, and so on.
 I choose my icon and light my candle.